-- 1. Counseling. - 2.
+- 1. Counseling or Employee Assistance Program. - 2.
 Extensions of deadlines or other course-related adjustments. - 3.
 Modifications of work or class schedules. - 4.
 Campus escort services. - 5.
 Mutual restrictions on contact between the parties. - 6.
-Changes in work or housing locations. - 7.
+Changes in work locations. - 7.
 Leaves of absence. - 8.
 Increased security. - 9.
 Monitoring of certain areas of the campus. - 10.
 Assistance from domestic violence or rape crisis programs. - 11.
 Assistance from community health resources including counseling resources.